鶹ƽ

 Writers-in-Residence and Public Readings

 The New York State Summer Writers Institute will offer evening readings by an extraordinary line-up of distinguished writers this June and July.
-The 2025 readings will be free and open to the public and a schedule will be available here in the spring.
-Click here for a PRINT version of the 2024 schedule.
+The 2026 readings will be free and open to the public, and the schedule will be available here in the spring.
+Click here for a PRINT version of the 2025 schedule.

 April BernardApril Bernard's sixth book of poems, The World Behind the World, has just been published by W.W.
 Norton; previous collections are Brawl & Jag, RomanticismSwan Electric, Psalms, and Blackbird Bye Bye, which won the Walt Whitman Award from the Academy of American Poets.
 Her novels are Pirate Jenny and Miss Fuller; she has also published short fiction in Little Star, Electric Literature, and The Southampton Review.
 A frequent contributor to The New York Review of Books and other journals, she is Professor of English and Creative Writing at 鶹ƽ College as well as a faculty member of the Bennington MFA Writing Seminars.